chun-eric/haven/client/README.md

 - added a very small setTimeout when navigationg back to homepage after logout
 - in the handleLogout function changed setUser and setReady inside here before executing the setTimeout 10ms later
 - the logout function takes 2ms to run its tasks so it give enought time for us to navigate back to "/"
+- bug** when i login then logout it works.
+I login again but then it states Loading.... that means the ready state is false. how can we fix?
+- solution:  removed ``` setReady(false)``` on  handleLogout.
+This is waht is causing it be stuck on loading....
+Is it big security risk no. Cookies are cleared from the /logout endpoint.
+We dont want it as a depednecy array in useEffect or it will cause infinite loop.
+The routes check for both ready and setUser is null.
+So it should be fine.